OrgaAI/orga-ai-sdk-monorepo/packages/sdk-web/README.md

 - **logLevel:** Controls the verbosity of SDK logs.
 Use `"debug"` for development, `"warn"` or `"error"` for production.
 - **timeout:** How long (in ms) the SDK will wait for backend responses before timing out.
 - **ephemeralEndpoint:** If provided, the SDK will call this endpoint to fetch tokens/ICE servers.
 Should be a backend endpoint you control.
-- **fetchEphemeralTokenAndIceServers:** If provided, the SDK will use this function to fetch tokens/ICE servers.
+- **fetchSessionConfig:** If provided, the SDK will use this function to fetch tokens/ICE servers.
 This gives you full control.
 - **model:** The AI model to use.
 See SDK for allowed values.
 - **voice:** The voice to use for audio output.
 See SDK for allowed values.
 - **temperature:** Controls randomness in AI responses.
 Must be within allowed range.